ResearchObject/ro2019/reviews/index.md

 ## Reviewers

 After the extended deadline, EasyChair was opened for bidding, where 8 of the PC members indicated papers they preferred to review, being assigned _on average_ 1.4 "Yes" bids papers and 1.0 "Maybe"/"No" papers.
-8 assignments were given to PC or chair members who did not bid:
+8 assignments were given to PC or chair members who did not bid.

 | # | Assigned | Reviews | Yes (assigned) | Maybe (assigned) | No (assigned) | Bid | Yes (bid) | Maybe (bid) | Conflict | Fairness |
 | -  | - | - | - | - | - | - | - | - | - | - |